Silk snapper: Description

 7-8 soft rays.
 Both these fins are scaled.
 The pectoral fins are elongate, roughly equal in length to the head in adults.
 The caudal fin is emarginate.
 The overall colour is red to pinkish-red, paler on the abdomen.
 Some individuals are marked with very thin wavy yellow lines on the flank.
 A feature differentiating this species from similar sympatric congeners is the vivid yellow iris.
 The fins are reddish although the anal and dorsal fins are tinted with yellow.
 The caudal fin has a dark margin and the pectoral fins are light yellow pectoral fins.
 The Juveniles have a black or red spot on the upper flanks just underneath the origin of the dorsal fin.

 Distribution and habitat

 The silk snapper is a species of the Western Atlantic Ocean.
-It occurs from North Carolina and Bermuda south through the Caribbean Sea and Gulf of Mexico south as far as São Paulo, Brazil, including Trinidade Island.
+It occurs from North Carolina and Bermuda south through the Caribbean Sea and Gulf of Mexico south as far as São Paulo, Brazil, including Trindade Island.
 It is found at depths from 9 to 450 m.
 The silk snapper occurs on the edge of continental and island shelves over substrates of sand, gravel, and coral.
 The juveniles inhabit shallower waters than the adults.